awsdocs/amazon-rds-user-guide/doc_source/USER_StopInstance.md

 You can stop a DB instance for up to seven days\.
 If you don't manually start your DB instance after seven days, your DB instance is automatically started\.

+Stopping a DB instance removes pending actions, except for pending actions for the DB instance's option group or DB parameter group\.

 ## Benefits<a name="USER_StopInstance.Benefits"></a>

 Stopping and starting a DB instance is faster than creating a DB snapshot, and then restoring the snapshot\.